andreamazz/AMScrollingNavbar/Demo/Pods/Nimble/README.md

 ## Lazily Computed Values

-The `expect` function doesn't evalaute the value it's given until it's time to match.
+The `expect` function doesn't evaluate the value it's given until it's time to match.
 So Nimble can test whether an expression raises an exception once evaluated: